Capezzuto/portfolio-v2/README.md

 # Personal Portfolio

-This is the code base for my personal site, soon to be hosted at https://capezzuto.space.
+This is the code base for my personal site, found at https://capezzuto.space.

 Built with Next.js and Tailwind.